percona/pmm-doc/docs/personal_data_handling.md

 Third parties or other applications are not able to access the data gathered by PMM server.

-## Confidential data colection and processing
+## Confidential data collection and processing

 1. Define the purpose of collecting and processing confidential data.